-The foundation of a Facebook Business Manager account is access to ad accounts.
+The foundation of a Facebook Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More account is access to ad accounts.
 The entire purpose of Business Manager is to organize your people, partners, and assets for the purpose of advertising.

 In previous posts, we’ve discussed the following:

 - Adding People, Partners, and System Users to Business Manager

 - Add a Facebook Page, Instagram, WhatsApp Account to Business Manager

 Today, let’s take a closer look at organizing your ad accounts — both those you own and those you have access to — within Business Manager.